 Greenery in Bottles by Joanna Gaines

-If one glass jar and flowers is great, then a group is even better!
+If one glass vase and flowers is great, then a group is even better!
 Personally, I ascribe to the notion that things look better displayed in groups of three.

 Groups of Jars by Joanna Gaines